 Germany is s world-renowned as a strongly urbanized, industrial country.
 Employment is growing steadily as well as the economy.
 The highest salary potential and the best job opportunities are in Berlin, Düsseldorf, Frankfurt and Hamburg.
-These are undoubtedly the best cities to live in Germany, because leading European companies are located there.
-If you are afraid of huge expenses, for the first few months the best choice are small towns to live in Germany like Leipzig, Bremen, Kiel, Osnabruck.
+These are undoubtedly the best cities to live in in Germany because leading European companies are located there.
+If you are afraid of huge expenses, for the first few months the best choice is small German towns like Leipzig, Bremen, Kiel, and Osnabruck.

-Cost of living in Germany post Brexit didn’t change a lot.
+The cost of living in Germany post-Brexit didn’t change a lot.
 In Berlin, it is about 10-20% lower than in London.
 Electricity, mobile phone and healthcare as well as taxis and trains cost more, but prices of utilities, clothes and groceries are comparable.
 Hotels, restaurants, alcohol and public transport are significantly cheaper.
 At the same time, salaries are 12-25% higher than those in the UK.

-Bad things about living in Germany seem to be overshadowed by fascinating culture, incredible food, beer, high quality educational system, career prospects.
+Bad things about living in Germany seem to be overshadowed by fascinating culture, incredible food, beer, high-quality educational system, and career prospects.
 It really can be an unforgettable adventure.

 Ready to give living in Germany a try?